 In most cases involving spinal cord injuries, the victim will either be unable to return to work or will have to change jobs in order to accommodate their injury.
-For example, a construction worker who suffered a spinal cord injury will not likely be able to return to doing manual labor, and will have to find a different occupation (if he is able to work at all).
+For example, a construction worker who suffers a spinal cord injury will not likely be able to return to a manual labor job—if they can work at all.

 Our law firm can hire a vocational expert to determine how a person’s injuries affect his or her ability to work and earn money.
 These experts will measure the loss of earnings potential by determining the difference between the amount of money that a person could earn before the accident and the amount that they can potentially earn after a spinal cord injury up to the age of retirement.

 In addition to lost earning capacity, victims should be reimbursed for any and all related medical expenses (past, present, and future) as well as pain and suffering, emotional distress, and loss of enjoyment of life.